ZacBlanco/zacblanco.github.io/education/grad/cse221/10-22/mesa.md

 > Q: Compare and contrast synchronization in Java with Hoare monitors and Mesa monitors.

+- Hoare monitors, the thread signalling yields to the the thread woken up by the signal
+- Mesa monitors, the signalling thread continues, then once it exits the woken up thread can continue

 - paper about
     - local concurrent programming
     - global resource sharing